GoogleCloudPlatform/apigee-anthos-service-mesh-demo/docs/cloudshell-tutorial.md

 ## Deploy private API ingress

 Next, let's deploy another ASM ingress that will be used by Apigee.
-The script also deploys a proxyservice for transcoding JSON to gRPC and routing the requests to the underlying mesh services.
+The script also injects an Envoy filter for transcoding JSON to gRPC and routing the requests to the underlying mesh services.
 The ingress is deployed as an Internal Load Balancer

 ```sh
 ./deploy-gateway.sh